The complexity of approximating averages on bounded-degree graphs: Field Gadget construction

-\end{lemma} The proof of Lemma~\ref{case2} is given in Section~\ref{sec:case2}. \begin{lemma} Suppose CASE II happens, that is, the assumption of Lemma~\ref{case2} is satisfied; let $F$ be the continuous function guaranteed by Lemma~\ref{case2}.
+\begin{lemma} Suppose CASE II happens, that is, the assumption of Lemma~\ref{case2} is satisfied; let $F$ be the continuous function guaranteed by Lemma~\ref{case2}.
 Suppose that there exist $x_1,x_2\in I$ such that the following equation is violated.